Read our latest review article in the Biometrical Journal: Missing data: A statistical framework for practice.

 Please note that we do not maintain the Realcom Impute software itself.
 It is developed and maintained by researchers at the University of Bristol.

-Please note that additional software provided by the DIA working group is available on the DIA working group pages.
+Please note that additional software provided by the DIA working group is available on the DIA working group pages; our software for multilevel multiple imputation is available on the Multilevel MI pages, and our sensitivity analysis software is available on the Sensitivity analysis pages.

 The following contain materials available from the Drug Information Association (DIA) working group.